 If you find yourself in the situation where you need to give someone extra work, just make sure they are awarded for it accordingly, with a bonus or even a promotion, if it happens often.
 Alternatively, simply hire more people if everyone constantly has excessive workloads.
 It’ll cost more, but the productivity will be better in the long term.

 Every now and then, a change of pace can be quite fun and it makes people happy and relaxed.
 Even celebrating someone’s birthday with balloons and a cake can do the trick, or going out for drinks (on the company of course).
 Team building activities such as paintball or carting will also be greatly appreciated.

 When your employees can look forward to a fun reward, it makes going to work so much more pleasant.

-Number one reason why people leave their jobs in the US is because they feel (and usually really are) underappreciated.
+The number one reason why people leave their jobs in the US is that they feel (and usually really are) underappreciated.
 It’s in the first place!
 Above low salary!
 A fact as powerful as this one needs to be in your mind and in the mind of managers and leaders in your company.
-By offering consistent recognition and praise, your team will feel excitement and be eager to contribute to the company in a multitude of ways.
+By offering consistent recognition and praise, your team will feel excited and be eager to contribute to the company in a multitude of ways.

 Ask your team how they would like to be recognized and praised for a job well done.
 Ask them in a meeting or send an email, and simply ask how they would like to be complimented.
 For some people, a simple “You did it!” meeting might be enough.
 Others may prefer a private talk and praise in a one-on-one feedback session.